GCCFeli/drl_navigation/Report.md

 This RL problem's state space is continous, and action space is descrete.
 So we choose the well known DQN([Deep Q-Networks](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf "Deep Q-Networks")) which perfectly matches the problem.
 DQN is able to combine reinforcement learning with a class of artificial neural network known as deep neural networks (DNN).

 In this problem, we choose a simple 2-layer neural network to approximate the optimal action-value function.
 Nerual network input is just the state.
 Action input is omitted since it is not related to action-value approximation.
 Layer sizes are 128, 64.
 Activation function is ReLU.
 Loss function is MSE.
 Optimizer is Adam.
-Replay buffer and soft update is used to make learning stable.
+Replay buffer and soft update are used to make learning stable.

 ### 2.2 Hyperparameters